sgtcoolguy/axway-open-docs/content/en/docs/appc/AMPLIFY_Appcelerator_Services/AMPLIFY_Appcelerator_Platform_Services_How-tos/AMPLIFY_Crash_Analytics/AMPLIFY_Crash_Analytics_-_HTTP_Request__Response_Information.md

 {"title":"AMPLIFY Crash Analytics - HTTP Request /Response Information","weight":"20"}

 The AMPLIFY Crash Analytics (ACA) [API](https://docs.appcelerator.com/platform/latest/#!/api/Modules.ACA) can be used to log requests.
-Using breadcrumbs the REST API call's request/response information can be attached to crash events.
+Using breadcrumbs, the REST API call's request/response information can be attached to crash events.

 This sample code will automatically log the request time, response code, and response time in the breadcrumbs.